jansoren/react-webpack-tutorial/README.md

 1. Install React DOM and add it to your package.json file automatically using `npm install --save react react-dom`
 1. Install Babel to transform the content of a .js file from ES6 to ES5 `npm install --save-dev babel-preset-react babel-preset-es2015 babel-loader`
-1. In your `webpack.config.js` add babel-loader:
+1. In your `webpack.config.js` add the babel-loader that you just installed like this:
   ```javascript
   var config = {
     ...